Soft Pumpkin Sugar Cookies

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-This simple recipe for pumpkin sugar cookies is a simple one, using butter, vegetable oil, pumpkin puree a mixture of two sugars, vanilla, spices and flour.
-Scooped and pressed onto a baking sheet, these bake up nice and soft and then get taken over the top with a sweet and spicy glaze.
+This recipe for pumpkin sugar cookies is a simple one using butter, vegetable oil, pumpkin puree a mixture of two sugars, vanilla, spices, and flour.
+Scooped and pressed onto a baking sheet, these bake up nice and soft and then get taken to the next level with a sweet and spicy glaze.

-They are easy to make, stay soft for days and are just the right amount of spicy and sweet.
-Alone they are kind of boring, but with the glaze, they are addicting.
-Most food is addicting to me though.
-These are carbs after all.
+They are an easy recipe to make, stay soft for days, and are just the right amount of pumpkin flavor, warm spices and sweet.
+Alone they already amazing, but with the glaze they are so addicting!

-When testing this recipe, I used all butter, all oil and then a combination of both and found that using both butter and vegetable oil gave me the texture I was looking for while still giving that buttery flavor.
+Pro Tip: When testing this recipe, I used all butter, all oil, and then a combination of both and found that using both butter and vegetable oil gave me the texture I was looking for while still giving that buttery flavor.
 Butter adds flavor and the vegetable oil keeps the cookies moist and soft all the way through.

 Homemade Spice Mix vs Pumpkin Pie Spice

-For this pumpkin cookie recipe, I use a mixture of nutmeg, cloves and cinnamon in the dough, but do use pumpkin pie spice in the glaze.
-Either are fine and work perfectly well.
+For this pumpkin cookie recipe, I use a mixture of nutmeg, cloves, and cinnamon in the dough, but do use pumpkin pie spice in the glaze.
+Either is fine and works perfectly well.
 Use what you have!
 Also, if you feel you need to add in a little ginger to make it a true pumpkin pie spice mix, feel free to add that in as well.
-I just didn’t have any and am partial to cloves over ginger.
+I just didn’t have any and am partial to cloves over the ginger.
 To each their own!

-The recipe calls for 1 teaspoon of cinnamon, 1/2 teaspoon nutmeg and a pinch of cloves.
-If you want to use Pumpkin Pie spice in place of these, simple use 1 1/2 teaspoons total of pumpkin pie spice.
+The recipe calls for 1 teaspoon of cinnamon, 1/2 teaspoon nutmeg, and a pinch of cloves.
+If you want to use Pumpkin Pie spice in place of these, simply use 1 1/2 teaspoons total of pumpkin pie spice.

 I love using a simple spiced glaze for these pumpkin sugar cookies made from powdered sugar, water and pumpkin pie spice.
 It hardens nicely and actually helps to lock in moisture in the finished cookie.
 They can stack well for easy transport and look great!